 Meteoroid, Meteor and Meteorite

-I would give a simple definition for a meteoroid, meteor and meteorite that is easier to understand.
-Meteoroid is basically a small asteroid with a diameter of less than 10 meters.
+I would give a simple definition for a meteoroid, a meteor and a meteorite that is easier to understand.
+Meteoroid is a small asteroid with a diameter of less than 10 meters.
 Some meteoroids can be so small that these could be just a few microns in size.
-So we are clear that the asteroids are smaller versions of planets and meteoroids are smaller version of asteroids.
+So we are clear that the asteroids are smaller versions of planets and meteoroids are the smaller version of asteroids.
 So what are meteors and meteorites?

 So the three terms refer to the same space rock as it passes through various stages in its life cycle.
 These space rocks are odd shaped unlike the near spherical planets.